Avarth

 Avarth (アヴァルト, Avaruto) is a Japanese manga series written and illustrated by Yasunori Mitsunaga.
 It was serialized in Kodansha's shōnen manga magazine Monthly Shōnen Sirius from December 2015 to September 2017, with its chapters collected in six tankōbon volumes.

+Plot

+When Earth is invaded by monsters, a giant named Avarth appears, defeats them, and then subjugates humanity, declaring himself a god.
+A boy, whose mother was killed during the chaos, rises up to lead a rebellion against Avarth.

 Publication

 Written and illustrated by Yasunori Mitsunaga, Avarth was serialized in Kodansha's shōnen manga magazine Monthly Shōnen Sirius from December 26, 2015, to September 26, 2017.
 Kodansha collected its chapters in six tankōbon volumes, released from May 9, 2016, to November 9, 2017.